Kudos User Guide

-If you would like to manage your Kudos email subscription, you can do so by accessing Manage Account in the main menu and clicking on Manage your email subscription preferences.
+If you would like to manage your Kudos email subscription, you can do so by accessing Kudos Hub in the main menu and modify the Email Subscriptions box under the Settings tab.

 28. What happens in the event of an author's death?

 In the event of an author's death, the Kudos profile is maintained as is.
 Further publications may be added to the account automatically based on uploads from the publisher(s).
 The email account with which the author was registered will continue to receive email notifications.
 Anyone with access to this account (e.g. the author's institution or next of kin) will be able to contact us (firstname.lastname@example.org) and ask that email notifications are turned off and / or that the account is deleted.
 No indication that the author has died will be made on your Kudos profile page, which would continue to exist unless the institution or next of kin request that the account be deleted.

 This is the documentation for the three Kudos widgets.
 Note that widgets are responsive, just wrap the script tag in a container element (div is fine) and its width as you wish.

 For all three of the Kudos widgets embed a script tag in your HTML with the widget URL replacing "DOI" with a valid DOI, which is the Digital Object Identifier and can be found on the Kudos Publication page.

 Displays the "What is it about?" and the "Why is it important?" sections of the publication.